-This month’s species spotlight looks at a native animal species and an invasive plant species — which both interact with ticks: The native Virginia Opposum and the invasive Japanese Barberry.
-While the Opposum loves to eat ticks, the Japanese Barberry provides tick habitat.
+This month’s species spotlight looks at a native animal species and an invasive plant species — which both interact with ticks: The native Virginia Opossum and the invasive Japanese Barberry.
+While the Opossum loves to eat ticks, the Japanese Barberry provides tick habitat.

 By WVLT Intern: Kathryn Nohilly